Resilient Vinyl Flooring

 FORMATS of Resilient Vinyl

-Resilient vinyl comes in 3 basic dimensions: sheets, planks, and tiles.
+Resilient vinyl comes in 3 basic types: sheets, planks, and tiles.

 Resilient sheet vinyl, often mistaken for linoleum, typically comes in 12 ‘ 6” rolls.
 IVC US, for example, manufactures rolls of sheet vinyl in over 13’ widths.
 The sheet vinyl option boasts a low price point with entry level sheet goods starting as inexpensive as $1.00 per square foot.
 Another benefit is the waterproof quality of a continuous sheet.
 With less seams, it reduces the chance of water penetrating to the subfloor through the seems in the middle of the room is eliminated.

 Planks (LVP) + Tiles (VCT & LVT)